 My grandma always let me use her sewing machine to make “creations” and had a huge stock of craft supplies that she let me use when I was growing up.
 As soon as I went to high school I dropped craft like a bad habit, it wasn’t “cool” enough for me.
 Being a painter, not a seamstress like my grandma, was my dream.
 But when my grandma passed away I hoarded her supplies, I felt it was my last connection to her.
 What to do with it?
 I hadn’t made anything with “craft” supplies in years.
 I started to teach myself to sew, then crochet.
 Knitting always alluded me.
 Enter Jason, my partner.
 He taught me to knit and that really got things rolling.
 I started Craft Leftovers shortly after that, I needed a way to keep mine and my grandma’s stash accountable.

 My grandma’s influence on my life lasted long after she passed and continues to this day.
-Art and craft have combined in my life, just like her life.
-I graduated with a BFA in Painting this past May.
-I am still working through my grandma’s stash, but with the help of Craft Leftovers, I am making much headway.
+Art and craft have combined in my life, just like her’s.
+I graduated with a BFA in Painting in 2008 and currently own a small artisan tea shop called Little Woods where I blend small batch teas, exhibit my art, and teach classes on herbalism and eco crafting.
+I have a knack for making packaging and shop fixtures out of leftovers from other projects.
+I am still working through my grandma’s stash, but with the help of Craft Leftovers, I’ve made much headway.
 My sister says that she knows our Grandma would be proud of me.
 I hope so, I think of her all the time, especially when I have a question that I know she would have an answer for!

-This year I’ve found that though I haven’t gone on a craft shopping binge in over a year, I still have loads of supplies.
-How long, if I refused to accept gifts of fabric and yarn from friends and no longer purchased anything other than necessities (like thread) would it take for me to whittle down my supply pile to just one shelf of stuff.
+I’ve found that though I haven’t gone on a craft shopping binge in several years, I still have loads of supplies.
+How long, if I refused to accept gifts of fabric and yarn from friends and no longer purchased anything other than necessities (like thread) would it take for me to whittle down my supply pile to just one shelf of stuff?
 How would that change my creative process?
 Because I started my crafting life with my Grandma’s stash.
 I do not even know what it is like to not have a pile of supplies to look to.
+So a decade later, I’m still stitching and blogging my way through our stashes.